aflinchb/helium-typescript/docs/deploying-helium.md

   "tenant": "72f988bf-86f1-41af-91ab-2d7cd011db47"
 }
 ```

-Make sure to keep a record of these key-value pairs, as they will be needed later

 Note: You may receive an error if you do not have sufficient permissions on your Azure subscription to create a service principal.
 If this happens, contact a subscription administrator to determine whether you have contributor-level access to the subscription.

 There are some environments that that perform role assignments during the process of deployments.
 In this case, the Service Principal requires Owner level access on the subscription.
 Each environment where this is the case will document the requirements and whether or not there is a configuration option not requiring the Owner level privileges.